Self-Regenerating Water Softeners Can Degrade Groundwater Quality

 How Hard Is our Water?

 We measure hardness by the amount of calcium carbonate (a naturally occurring mineral) in the water, expressed either as milligrams per liter (mg/L) or grains per gallon (gpg).
-Our water is moderately hard to hard and 90 percent of samples are in the range of 115-324 mg/L (7-19 gpg).
+Our water is moderately hard to hard: 90 percent of samples are in the range of 115-324 mg/L (7-19 gpg).

-Because our water is a variable blend of surface and well water, hardness changes throughout the year and by location in the district.
+Because our water is a variable blend of surface and well water, hardness changes throughout the year and by location in the District's service area.
 During shortages of surface water supplies (such as from the State Water Project), water hardness can be higher than normal because Zone 7 is blending in more groundwater.
 Zone 7 also may minimize operation of its demineralization plant to conserve water.

 How Automatic Water Softeners Work